 Finally, pain increases as chemicals are released and nerves are stimulated.
 The swelling and pain occur to protect the foot by making it harder to use.
 If the pain and swelling remains, it is an indicator that the damage has not yet been healed.

 The inflammatory response works the same way in our airways.
 When we breathe in cold and dry air, air rich in pollen, bacteria or viruses, polluted city air, or poor indoor air, it can trigger inflammation which makes the airways swell.
 The swelling makes it harder for the air to pass and the breathing becomes shallower.

 When we breathe faster to compensate for the ineffective shallow breathing, the mechanical wear and tear on the airways increases, which gives rise to even more inflammation, and we wind up in a vicious cycle.
-If we don’t fix the problem, we risk the inflammation becoming chronic and permanent damage in the structure can occur, which is the case with pulmonary emphysema and COPD (Chronic Obstructive Pulmonary Disease).
+If we don’t fix the problem, there is a risk the inflammation becoming chronic and permanent damage in the structure can occur, which is the case with pulmonary emphysema and COPD (Chronic Obstructive Pulmonary Disease).

 4. Increased mucus production

 According to researchers at Karolinska Institute in Sweden, we inhale up to 100 billion particles daily, and more if you live in a polluted city environment.

 The mucus production in the airways is an important part in the body’s defense system, since the mucus catches and prevents foreign particles and intruders from traveling to the lungs.

 A smoker, who inhales masses of particles to the lungs, often develops a wet cough.
 Smoker’s cough is one example of how the body produces more mucus when the need to get rid of foreign particles increases.
 More mucus is also produced during inflammation, for example a blocked nose.